MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/manage-containers/swarm-mode.md

 Open ports: The following ports must be available on each host.
 On some systems, these ports are open by default.
 - TCP port 2377 for cluster management communications
 - TCP and UDP port 7946 for communication among nodes
-- TCP and UDP port 4789 for overlay network traffic
+- UDP port 4789 for overlay network traffic

 ## Initializing a Swarm cluster